JoeK1973/RC-INFO-BOARD/README.md

 # RC-INFO-BOARD
-A wireless race timing display and gantry lights system for RC model car racing
+A wireless race timing display and gantry lights system for RC model car racing This one's different!